aliibrahim/Favorite-Lists/README.markdown

 - Pass in a block of options when creating acts_as.
 Allow for things like disabling the aliasing

-- Smarter language syntax.
-Example: `@user.likes` will return all of the saveables that the user likes, while `@user.likes @model` will cast a saved for @model by
-@user.

 - The aliased methods are referred to by using the terms 'up/down' and/or 'true/false'.
 Need to come up with guidelines for naming these methods.